-Salary expenses incurred during the quarter have increased compared to the same period last year because of new collective agreements and less vacant positions compared to the previous year.
-Other administrative expenses are lower partly due to the timing of expenses and a decrease in travel costs.
+Salary expenses incurred during the three-month period and six-month period of this year have increased compared to the same periods last year because of new collective agreements.
+Other administrative expenses are lower partly due to the timing of certain expenses and a decrease in travel costs due to the COVID-19 pandemic.